Camp Out in the Catskills Backcountry

 During my planning phase, I check the local weather reports carefully — and a lot — and make sure the odds are always well in my favor.
 Basically, where I‘m at right now, I’m just trying to set myself up for success.

-I am always prepared to decamp and bail if need be.
+I am always prepared to decamp and bail, if need be.

 What to Bring on Your Campout

 I’m refining my list as I learn more.
 The following is what I currently take with me on overnight campouts in the Catskills.
-These items are additional to the ten essentials and my normal day hiking kit.

 Tent / Rainfly / Poles / Pegs — or a hammock

 There’s a lot of discussion online about camping out with tents versus hammocks.
 I know hammocks have their benefits but, for now, I’m a tent person.
+I like how simple tents are to set up, and the space and privacy they provide.

 My tent is a Marmot Tungsten 2-Person Tent, which is very roomy and, at apx 5lbs, not too heavy.